 - Bowser Jr. in Mario & Luigi: Dream Team.
 Usually he wouldn't be this, but in this game he's the bonus boss and shows up with no foreshadowing whatsoever.

 - The Warriors Orochi series started out as a crossover between Dynasty Warriors and Samurai Warriors.
 Then, we started to see all-new characters that had nothing to do with the time periods of either game, such as Jeanne D'Arc.
-Then the ninjas started to arrive.
-Then, we got Sophitia Alexandra
+Then the ninjas started to arrive...and then Sophitia Alexandra, and...Sterkenberg Cranach?!

 - When it was announced that Donkey Kong Country: Tropical Freeze would be getting a fourth character alongside Donkey Kong, Diddy Kong and Dixie Kong to be revealed later in 2013, fans were expecting someone like Kiddy Kong or Funky Kong.
 So people were naturally surprised that it turned out to be Cranky Kong.
 Also compounded by the fact that Reggie Fils-Aime's VGX appearance was to reveal Cranky rather than the next Zelda game like many anticipated.